sentinel-energy/friendly_data/doc/intro.rst

 To address this, we are developing a flexible data standard that can be the common medium of exchange between different models, allowing for sharing of results and linking.
-The *SENTINEL archive* package, or ``friendly_data``, implements this framework.
-It provides a Command Line Interface to create and manage data archives (or packages) that can be easily exchanged between different models in SENTINEL.
+The ``friendly_data`` package, implements this framework.
+It provides a Command Line Interface to create and manage data packages that can be easily exchanged between different modelling teams in SENTINEL.
 It also provides a Python API to do the same operations and more from within a computer program.
 As the Python language has a very rich ecosystem of tools for data analysis and visualisation, this opens the the door to a very powerful analysis environment for collaborative research.
 This framework is available as open source software under the version 2 of the `Apache software license`_.

 .. _`Apache software license`: https://www.apache.org/licenses/LICENSE-2.0